 If I thought someone were in physical danger, I would act to reduce that danger.
 That might include breaking confidentiality.
 For example, if you tell me you're planning to physically hurt someone, I would warn them.

-Because of the rules for social workers in my area, the only time I have a legal obligation to contact the authorities is if you bring me a concern specifically in my role as a social worker (“Julia, I’m telling you this because you’re a social worker”) AND if the concern is about
+Because of the rules for social workers where I live, the only time I have a legal obligation to contact the authorities is if you bring me a concern specifically in my role as a social worker (“Julia, I’m telling you this because you’re a social worker”) AND if the concern is about

 A child under 18 who is being abused or neglected